O-MaMa: Learning Object Mask Matching between Egocentric and Exocentric Views: Experiments

 \textbf{O-MaMa architecture.} \cref{tab:arch ablate} details the contribution of each O-MaMa component.
 Experiment A highlights the benefits of training a simple MLP with our novel Mask Matching Contrastive Loss $\mathcal{L}_{M}$, which aligns cross-view embeddings in a common latent space and improves IoU from 35.2 to 42.2 (Ego2Exo) and 34.9 to 44.7 (Exo2Ego).
 Second, Experiments A, B and C show that incorporating regional context is only beneficial when we sample adjacent negatives during training, as the hard-mining strategy forces the model to learn more fine-grained discriminative embeddings in nearby candidates with similar context but different mask descriptor.
-Next, our Ego$\leftrightarrow$Exo Cross Attention mechanism introduces cross-image content and global information into the object embedding .
+Next, our Ego$\leftrightarrow$Exo Cross Attention mechanism introduces cross-image content and global information into the object embedding.
 As \cref{fig:attn maps} shows, this module incorporates the object features from the other perspective, smoothing the cross-view alignment and improving the final performance.
-Finally, the joined effect of all our proposed modules specially improves the Loc.E, with relative improvements of +67.5$\%$ (Ego2Exo) and +38.0$\%$ (Exo2Ego), which yields a final gain of +37.2$\%$ Ego2Exo and +42.1$\%$ Exo2Ego IoU.
-This demonstrates that, while the model without any enhancements is agnostic to the candidate mask location (it just selects the most similar match), our proposed integration of local and global information results in an object mask selection more sensitive to the cross-view relationship.
+Finally, the joined effect of all our proposed modules specially improves the Loc.E, with relative improvements of +67.5 $\%$ (Ego2Exo) and +38.0 $\%$ (Exo2Ego), which yields a final gain of +37.2 $\%$ Ego2Exo and +42.1 $\%$ Exo2Ego IoU.
+This demonstrates that, while the k-NN baseline is agnostic to the candidate mask location, (it just selects the most similar match),